Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 TODO 1.0

-This defines a set of functions that serveral clients can implement differently.
-This introduced polymorphim into Floyd.
-Equivalent to inteface classes in other languages.
+This defines a set of functions that several clients can implement differently.
+This introduced polymorphism into Floyd.
+Equivalent to interface classes in other languages.

 Protocol member functions can be tagged "impure" which allows it to be implemented so it saves or uses state, modifies the world.
-There is no way to do these things in the implementation of pure protocol function memembers.
+There is no way to do these things in the implementation of pure protocol function members.